DustinHendrickson/mod-city-siege/README.md

 ### Event Mechanics

 - **Waypoint Navigation:**
+  Units follow configured waypoint paths through the city:
+  - **Attackers** progress forward (Spawn → WP1 → WP2 → WP3 → Leader)
-  Siege forces follow configured waypoint paths through the city.
-Units progress sequentially (Spawn → WP1 → WP2 → WP3 → Leader), advancing to the next waypoint when within 10 yards.
-After combat, units automatically resume movement to their current waypoint target.
+  - **Defenders** progress backward (Leader → WP3 → WP2 → WP1 → Spawn)
+  - Units advance to the next waypoint when within 5 yards
+  - After combat, units automatically resume movement to their current waypoint target
+  - Creates dynamic battle lines that move through the city as forces meet

 - **Respawn Mechanics:**
+  Dead units respawn after their configured timer expires:
+  - **Attackers** respawn at the siege spawn point and restart at the first waypoint
+  - **Defenders** respawn near the city leader and restart at the last waypoint
-  Dead siege units respawn at the original siege spawn point (not where they died) after their configured timer expires.
-Respawned units start fresh at the first waypoint, maintaining constant pressure throughout the event.
-Respawning only occurs during active sieges and stops when the event ends.
+  - Respawned units maintain their configured level and scale
+  - Respawning only occurs during active sieges and stops when the event ends
+  - Creates sustained pressure and continuous waves of combat throughout the event

 - **Ground Movement:**
   All siege units use enforced ground movement with pathfinding to navigate naturally through cities.
 Units cannot fly, float, or clip through terrain.